 We hereby acknowledge that we have read and understand this Student/Parent Handbook.
 We agree to be accountable for, to abide by, and to support all of the rules and regulations contained therein.

-Stu dent Name (Please Print)
+Student Name (Please Print)

 Student Signature Date

-Pare nt/Guardian Signature Date
+Parent/Guardian Signature Date

-Form and the AUP must return this form, th Form properly signed b le Use Policy is also sign efore she
+Form and the dent must return this form, the AUP Form properly signed be ceptable Use Policy is also signed efore she

 Grade Level